 43 Goodwin Terrace, Burleigh Heads.
 Hours 6 a.m. – 4.30 p.m.
 Weekdays 6 a.m. – 5.00 p.m.
 Weekends.

-We enjoyed each of the seven cafes we visited.
+We enjoyed each of the cafes visited.
 There were more that caught our attention and we will be trying them next time.

 My favourite Cafe this time around was Commune.